Ergodicity of the KPZ Fixed Point: Abstract

 \section{Abstract}

-The Kardar-Parisi-Zhang (KPZ) fixed point \cite{CoQuRe,MaQuRe} is a Markov process $\left(\fh(\cdot,t)\,,\,t\geq 0\right)$ that describes the limit fluctuations of the height function associated to the totally asymmetric simple exclusion process (TASEP), and it is conjectured to be at the centre of the KPZ universality class.
-Our main result is that the incremental process $\Delta\fh(\cdot,t):=\fh(\cdot,t)-\fh(0,t)$ converges weakly to its invariant measure, given by a two-sided Brownian motion with zero drift and diffusion coefficient $2$.
-The heart of the proof is the coupling method that allows us to compare the TASEP height function with its invariant process, which under the KPZ scaling turns into uniform estimates for the KPZ fixed point.
+In this paper we consider the Kardar-Parisi-Zhang (KPZ) fixed point $\left(\fh_t\,,\,t\geq 0\right)$ \cite{CoQuRe,MaQuRe} and prove that, for suitable initial conditions, $\fh_t(x)-\fh_t(0)$ converges to a two-sided Brownian motion with zero drift and diffusion coefficient $2$, as $t\to\infty$.
+The heart of the proof is the coupling method, that allows us to compare the TASEP height function started from a perturbation of density $1/2$ with its invariant counterpart which, under KPZ scaling, turns into uniform estimates for the KPZ fixed point.